 - Protection.
 If you participate in sports, you may have to wear protective splinting or taping for several weeks after the splint is removed.

 People with boutonnière deformity caused by arthritis may be treated with oral medications or corticosteroid injections, as well as splinting.

 While nonsurgical treatment of boutonnière deformity is preferred, surgery is an option in certain cases, such as when:

-- A large bone fragment is displaced from its normal position.
+- A large bone fragment is displaced from (moved out of) its normal position

-Surgery can reduce pain and improve functioning, but it may not be able to fully correct the condition and make the finger look normal.
-If the boutonniere deformity remains untreated for more than 3 weeks, it becomes much more difficult to treat.
+Surgery can reduce pain and improve function, but it may not be able to fully correct the condition and make the finger look normal.
+If the boutonnière deformity remains untreated for more than 3 weeks, it becomes much more difficult to treat.